seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/T/U/Tumblr/!OldVersions/README/English/USA/README.txt

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this section</u></b></p></summary>

-> **Status:** `❓️ Pending`
+> **Status:** `✅️ Success`

-No exact data is available, as this check is still pending.
-Tumblr is not yet indicating how much time a takeout can be completed in.
+Data can be taken out for a full month, minus the time the data is being processed, but a button can be pressed to ensure data takeout for a month, which is odd (it should have just been built-in)

 </details>